10 Best Kahoot Alternatives in 2022

 Because we’re the proud owners of Baamboozle, we were always going to shamelessly place ourselves right at the top of this list.

 But although we’re (probably) a bit biased, Baamboozle is one of the fastest-growing game-based learning resources in the world.
-More than half a million teachers use the platform, tens of thousands are currently signing up every week, and the site is home to almost 1 million great games.
+More than a million teachers use the platform, tens of thousands are currently signing up every week, and the site is home to over 2 million great games.

 ✅ Baamboozle pros: